jy0205/LaVIT/README.md

 ### Multi-modal generation

 For the Image generation, the Classifier-Free Guidance scale is important.
 A larger scale will encourage the model to generate samples highly related to the input prompt while sacrificing the image quality.
-We recommend to set `guidance_scale_for_llm=3.0` by default, you can increase this scale (e.g., 4.0 or 5.0) for encouraging the generated image to follow the semantics of given prompts.
+We recommend setting `guidance_scale_for_llm=3.0` by default, you can increase this scale (e.g., 4.0 or 5.0) to encourage the generated image to follow the semantics of given prompts.

 ```python
 import os